Table of Contents

 - Trichotillomania: Incomplete hair loss with negative pull test (epilation test).

-- Cicatricial alopecia (e.g., lichen planopilaris, chronic discoid lupus erythematosus) – patchy erythema and hyperkeratosis is present; excisional biopsy can help differentiate.
+- Cicatricial alopecia (e.g., lichen planopilaris, chronic discoid lupus erythematosus) – patchy erythema and hyperkeratosis are present; excisional biopsy can help differentiate.

 - Androgenic alopecia – genetic predisposition and family history.

 Diffuse alopecia areata must be differentiated from the following conditions:

 - Syphilis – serological testing; other clinical signs and symptoms.

 - Telogen and anagen effluvium – lack of exclamation mark hairs; history of intake of a causative drug.

 - Loose anagen hair syndrome – anagen hairs on trichogram; mainly young children with blond hair; autosomal dominant inheritance.

 At present, there is no cure for alopecia areata, nor is there any effective agent that universally induces remission.
 The treatment includes topical, intralesional, and/or systemic agents, and varies with patient age and disease severity.